RParedesPalacios/Layers/Tutorial/readme.md

 &nbsp;
 ## Scripts

 Script is a Layer block where the user run commands.
-There are commands associtated to networks, data and variables and expressions
+There are commands associtated to networks, data, variables and expressions

 ### Variables and Expressions

-Layers admit to declare variables and evaluate mathematical expressions:
+Layers allows to use variables and evaluate mathematical expressions:

 ~~~c
 script {